ThisIsNima/Weighted-Backbone-Network/README.md

 # Weighted-Backbone-Network
 This repository contains the implementation code for the paper titled "The Backbone Network of Dynamic FunctionalConnectivity" by Nima Asadi, Ingrid Olson, and Zoran Obradovic.
-Code will be added very soon.